-This Falken All-season tires are the best tires at the cheapest price possible, suited for navigating through icy and snowy conditions.
+These Falken All-season tires are the best tires at the cheapest price possible, suited for navigating through icy and snowy conditions.
 The tries can also hold their own weight in dry conditions.
 The tires are engineered to have 3D Canyon Sipes.
 This piece of design dramatically increases the edges and interlocks when pressure is applied on them from weight in the vehicle, to give better handling and performance in icy slippery conditions.
 The sipes also allow for even wear across the tires.
-One more good feature, is that the wheel is not afraid to touch the kerb during parking, thanks to the system of side protection of the rim.
+One more good feature is that the wheel is not afraid to touch the kerb during parking, thanks to the system of side protection of the rim.

 The tires have huge grooves that run along the outer circumference of the tires that help to remove excess water as the tires eat up slippery roads.
 I like how smooth the performance of this brand of tires is, being that confidence is an important thing for drivers.
 Ample confidence is exactly what these tires give to drivers.

 Falken has an especial DRT (Dynamic range technology) incorporated into the compound of the tread, and the tread is designed into an asymmetric pattern.
 The DRT in the tread’s compound allows it to be flexible even near-freezing temperatures.